icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 [*Read more about open source licensing.*](https://help.github.com/articles/open-source-licensing/)

 ### Task Lists
-In Issues and Pull requests check boxes can be added with the following syntax (https://github.com/tiimgreen/github-cheat-sheet/blob/master/notice the space):
+In Issues and Pull requests check boxes can be added with the following syntax (notice the space):

 ```
 - [ ] Be awesome